Nifdi01/Car-Price-Prediction-Analysis/README.md

 ### Model
 The purpose of the model is to accuractely predict the car prices from a given dataset. <br>
 For the prediction part [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model of Scikit-learn library was used.
-The errors of the model were calculated using [Mean Squared Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html)[Mean Absolute Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html#sklearn.metrics.mean_absolute_error), and [R2 Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html#sklearn.metrics.r2_score)
+The errors of the model were calculated using [Mean Squared Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html), [Mean Absolute Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html#sklearn.metrics.mean_absolute_error), and [R2 Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html#sklearn.metrics.r2_score)

 ### Results
 The accuracy of the model is roughly 83 percent and the Mean Squared Error is 3.49 <br>